trailofbits/necessist/README.md

 Options:
-      --allow <WARNING>        Silence <WARNING>; `--allow all` silences all warnings --default-config         Create a default necessist.toml file in the project's root directory (experimental) --deny <WARNING>         Treat <WARNING> as an error; `--deny all` treats all warnings as errors --dump                   Dump sqlite database contents to the console --dump-candidates        Dump removal candidates and exit (for debugging)
+      --allow <WARNING>        Silence <WARNING>; `--allow all` silences all warnings --default-config         Create a default necessist.toml file in the project's root directory --deny <WARNING>         Treat <WARNING> as an error; `--deny all` treats all warnings as errors --dump                   Dump sqlite database contents to the console --dump-candidates        Dump removal candidates and exit (for debugging)